inlife/nexrender/README.md

 ## Script items

+🚀 **NEW**: Now you can pass arguments to JSX dynamically!
+Read below for more information🚀

 The last and the most complex and yet the most powerful is an ability to execute custom `jsx` scripts just before the rendering will start.
 This approach allows you to do pretty much anything that is allowed for scripting, like creating/removing layers, adding new elements, restructuring the whole composition, and probably much more.